cedmax/youmightnotneed/src/content/date-fns.md

 Some of the implementations have been simplified to make them more digestible, and they might miss edge cases covered in the original.

-There are also [some methods yet to be ported](/date-fns/missing); if you want to help please [contribute on github](https://github.com/cedmax/youmightnotneed/blob/master/src/content/how-to-contribute.md).
+This is also a recent addition and there are [a lot of methods yet to be ported](/date-fns/missing); please [contribute on github](https://github.com/cedmax/youmightnotneed/blob/master/src/content/how-to-contribute.md).